Kerry Katona: Personal life

-From 2002 to 2004, Katona was married to singer Brian McFadden and they had two daughters.
-In 2005, she started dating taxi driver Mark Croft, whom she married on 14 February 2007 and had two children.
+From 2002 to 2004, Katona was married to singer Brian McFadden and they had two daughters together.
+In 2005, she began dating taxi driver Mark Croft, whom she married in February 2007 and with whom she had two children, a daughter and a son.
 In her autobiography, Still Standing, Katona said she met Croft when he was supplying cocaine to her mother.
 They divorced in 2011.
-On 14 September 2014, Katona married former rugby league player George Kay and had her fifth child.
-On 7 October 2015, Katona announced their separation after he allegedly assaulted her at their home in Crowborough and was subsequently arrested by police.
-Kay died on 5 July 2019 after an overdose.
+In April 2014, Katona gave birth to her fifth child, a daughter with former rugby league player George Kay, whom she married in September of that year.
+In October 2015, Katona announced their separation after he allegedly assaulted her at their home in Crowborough and was subsequently arrested by police.
+Kay died on 5 July 2019 following a cocaine overdose.
 Despite not living in the United States, Katona endorsed Donald Trump in the 2024 US Presidential Election.

+Katona has been in a relationship with Paolo Margaglione since 2025.
+The two met while filming the reality TV series Celebs Go Dating.

 Health and drugs abuse

-Since 2004, Katona has been in rehab many times for cocaine and alcohol abuse, according to her autobiography, Still Standing.
+Since 2004, Katona has been in rehab several times for cocaine and alcohol abuse, according to her autobiography, Still Standing.
 In 2009, Iceland Foods and Asda supermarkets broke a long-standing €290,000 advertising campaigns deal with Katona after photographs appeared in the tabloids, allegedly showing her taking cocaine in a bathroom.
 In 2024, Katona publicly discussed undergoing reconstructive surgery to repair a nasal septum perforation and collapse caused by years of cocaine use, with cartilage from her rib used to rebuild her nose.

 Like her mother Sue, Katona was diagnosed with bipolar disorder in 2005.
-On 19 July 2007, Katona was admitted to the Priory Hospital with a mental health crisis.
+In July 2007, Katona was admitted to the Priory Hospital with a mental health crisis.
 Katona also has dyslexia and attention deficit hyperactivity disorder (ADHD).
 Katona is a patron of The Shannon Bradshaw Trust, a Warrington-based charity which helps children with life-threatening conditions.

 Legal issues

-On 15 July 2007, Katona, Croft, and their infant daughter Heidi were held hostage, when three men forcibly entered their home in Wilmslow, one of them holding Katona at knife-point while the others forced Croft to show them where valuables were kept.
+In July 2007, Katona, Croft, and their infant daughter Heidi were held hostage, when three men forcibly entered their home in Wilmslow, one of them holding Katona at knife-point while the others forced Croft to show them where valuables were kept.
 Nobody was physically harmed, but the men left with a blue BMW and other valuables with an estimated total value between £100,000 and £150,000.
-On 21 August 2008, Katona was declared bankrupt at the High Court in London after failing to pay the final £82,000 of a £417,000 tax bill.
-On 2 July 2013, Katona filed for bankruptcy again at County Court in Wigan.
+In August 2008, Katona was declared bankrupt at the High Court in London after failing to pay the final £82,000 of a £417,000 tax bill.
+In July 2013, Katona filed for bankruptcy again at County Court in Wigan.

-On 8 May 2019, Brighton Magistrates' Court ordered Katona to pay a £500 fine after the school attendance rate of one of her children had fallen below 50% in 2018, but her solicitor argued that Katona did not have childcare and had to take the child to work with her.
+In May 2019, Brighton Magistrates' Court ordered Katona to pay a £500 fine after the school attendance rate of one of her children had fallen below 50% in 2018, but her solicitor argued that Katona did not have childcare and had to take the child to work with her.